aidenfairman12/rnaseq/README.md

 TNBC: Per base sequence content.
 Sequence duplication levels for some samples. overrepresented sequences in some samples.

 Normal: Per base sequence content.
 Sequence duplication levels in some samples.

+# SIDE NOTE: I TRIMMED and/or filtered the original fastq files with fastp, and then performed QC on those.
+INterestingly, according to the multi qc report, it almost seems that the quality of these fastp reads are worse#

+There are 2 workfflows I have right now.
+COmpletely raw, where I didnt perform and trimming or filtering on the fastq, and no deduplicating.
+There is a second one i am working on right now, denoted by the prefix fastp_ that i performed fastp on and deduplicated with samtools rmdup.

+## **PART 3**

+### **What are the alignment rates observed across samples?**
+### **What is concordant alignment and how many reads are concordantly aligned in the different samples?**
+### **Is there evidence of multimapped reads?
+If so, is this a concern for downstream analyses?**